mario-ciava/AI-Audit-Framework/README.md

 - The “decision” field is what the underwriting model or rule would output (`APPROVE`, `REJECT`, `REVIEW`).
 - The audit log stores whether the loan respected the credit policy (LTV, DSR, VaR, positivity) and whether the incoming feature vector looks like a distribution shift.
 - Privacy measures add noise to the numeric amounts before logging, so the ledger contains tamper-evident summaries rather than raw salaries or property prices.
+- The sample dataset (`data/sample_mortgages.csv`) now marks each row with a `period`: `A` is a calm baseline, `B` is a riskier population that triggers drift warnings in the batch demo.

 ### Policy Profiles